clarisma/just-the-docs/gol/query.md

     gol query [<options>] <gol-file> <query>

-The query must be written in [GOQL](../goql), the Geometric Object Query Language.
+The query must be written in [GOQL](../goql), the Geo-Object Query Language.
 GOQL is very similar to [MapCSS](https://wiki.openstreetmap.org/wiki/MapCSS/0.2), which is used by Mapnik and Overpass to select OSM objects.